 Schiff’s early years were scarred by parental coldness and a lonely education at home, due to her mother’s fear of infection.
 During her single year at Brearley School, she felt isolated by her wealth and her Jewishness.
 Nor was she successful during a year at Bryn Mawr, failing every course before she left to prepare for her debut.
 She studied typing and shorthand, took correspondence courses, and enrolled in the New School University in Exile, but, as she observed years later, she was desperate to be free, and “marriage was the only escape.”

-She had already met George Backer, the son of Eastern European immigrants.
-After a Nevada divorce, she married him in 1932.
-On her three-hundred-acre share of the Northwood estate, Schiff built, at the height of the Depression, the mansion where her third child, Sarah-Ann, was born in 1934.
+Schiff had already met George Backer, the son of Eastern European immigrants.
+After a Nevada divorce from Hall, she married him in 1932.
+On her 300-acre share of the Northwood estate, Schiff built, at the height of the Depression, the mansion where her third child, Sarah-Ann, was born in 1934.
 Her deepening emotional depression led her into intensive therapy and back to New York City, where she became involved in community and political activities.
 She attended the 1933 Inaugural Ball and, inspired by President Roosevelt’s speech, expanded her interests.
 She participated in a Madison Square rally to boycott German goods, became director of the Women’s Trade Union League, joined organizations helping the underprivileged, and was appointed to the Board of Child Welfare.

 The country’s oldest continuously published daily, the New York Post was founded by Alexander Hamilton in 1801.
 In 1939, its owner, J. David Stern, was compelled to sell the debt-ridden paper.
 Backer became president and editor, while Schiff became vice president and treasurer.
 The feature editor, whom Schiff later promoted to executive editor, was Theodore O. Thackrey, destined to be her third husband.
 After the change in ownership, the Post continued to lose money and readers—a situation that exacerbated marital conflicts.
 In 1942, Schiff decided to take over the newspaper, ending both her collaboration and her marriage with Backer.
 After a 1943 Nevada divorce, she married Thackrey.